 6. Stir in Something Acidic

-If you're meal tastes like ocean water, adding in an acidic ingredient will help cut that flavor.
+If your meal tastes like ocean water, adding in an acidic ingredient will help cut that flavor.
 Think white vinegar, apple cider vinegar, lemon juice, or mustard.
 Make sure to only add a little at a time because you don't want your dish to turn out too sour and salty.

 7. Rinse Under Water